There is so much to see and do in San Miguel. Add these highlights and recommendations to your list:

 I also recommend going to the Jardin on Halloween to hand out candy to the local children.
 It has become a local tradition and it is so much fun.

-After Halloween and Day of the Dead, there is an annual festival or Calbagata in San Martin Terreros, an hour away from San Miguel, celebrating St. Martin’s Day around October 11th.
+After Halloween and Day of the Dead, there is an annual festival or Calbagata a San Martin de Terreros, an hour away from San Miguel, celebrating St. Martin’s Day around October 11th.
 Make sure to watch out for the participants riding their horses through the Jardin and the streets of San Miguel.
 If you are traveling to the airport in Leon/Guanajuato around this time, please make sure you plan ahead as the highways can be blocked with all of the processions.

 On January 6 is Epiphany or Three Kings Day in Mexico, when children receive their holiday gifts.
 Make sure to visit the toy market or mercado de juguetes near the San Juan de Dios Market and look for the procession of the three kings in the Jardin that afternoon.